Divorce Lawyers That Care

 Divorces are complex and emotionally distressing.
 Having an experienced, knowledgeable, and objective attorney will ensure all matters are resolved for both parties.

 Call Our Law Firm Today For Legal Help With Your Divorce

 The divorce process is a trying one, regardless of the circumstances surrounding each particular case.
 In certain instances, both parties may amicably agree to all terms and there will only be a few formalities to tend to.
 Oftentimes, however, proceedings become heated and the result is a series of court battles to determine which party takes what.

-The Law Firm of Caryn S. Fennell will be there to file your paperwork and walk you through the many intricacies the process.
+The Law Firm of Caryn S. Fennell will be there to file your paperwork and walk you through the many intricacies of the entire process.
 We will fight for you until a final decision is reached and you can proceed with your life.

 If you have questions about getting a divorce, call our law firm today at (770) 956-4030 for a free consultation.